Ralph Macchio

 Ralph Macchio Biography

-Ralph Macchio is an American actor of Italian descent who gained fame in the mid-eighties for his role as young Daniel LaRusso in the "Karate Kid" trilogy.
-The second wave of popularity hit the actor in 2018 when the series "Cobra Kai" was released, a logical continuation of "The Karate Kid."
+Ralph Macchio is an American actor of Italian descent who shot to fame in the mid-'80s playing young Daniel LaRusso in the "Karate Kid" trilogy.
+The actor experienced a second wave of popularity in 2018 with the release of "Cobra Kai," a continuation of "The Karate Kid."
 In this continuation, LaRusso, now a successful car salesman, opens his own dojo.

 Actor Ralph Macchio